Loyalty program results: How can a loyalty program fast-track business goals?

 7. Accelerating cross selling

-8. Earning higher margin
+8. Earning higher margins

 9. Accelerating product sales